First-Time Home Buyer’s Guide to Knox, Blount, Monroe, and Loudon Counties

 Final Steps to Closing

-Review all documents carefully, including the Closing Disclosure, which outlines final loan terms and costs.
-Never rush this process—ask questions about anything unclear.
+Carefully review your Closing Disclosure, which outlines final loan terms and costs.
+Ask questions if anything is unclear—this is your investment.

-Conduct a final walkthrough 24 hours before closing to confirm agreed-upon repairs were completed and the property is in expected condition.
-At closing, you'll sign documents, transfer funds, and receive your keys.
+Complete a final walkthrough shortly before closing to ensure the property is in agreed-upon condition.
+At closing, you’ll sign documents, transfer funds, and receive the keys to your new home.

 After You Close